Quick Answer

 When should asset tracing begin in a financial dispute?

 Earlier engagement is generally more useful.
-A forensic accountant can help parties identify what records to request or gather, evaluate financial disclosures during the matter, and prepare findings for use in negotiations, hearings, or other proceedings.
+A forensic accountant can help parties identify what records to request or gather, evaluate financial disclosures during the matter, and prepare findings for use in negotiations, mediations, hearings, or other settings.
 Waiting until late in a matter may limit the time available for a thorough review.

 Related Service Resources